Beat a Bristol West Total-Loss Lowball in New Jersey

-New Jersey drivers using Auto ACV against Bristol West recover an average of +$3,260.
-Bristol West typically opens with a Mitchell WorkCenter Total Loss valuation — and that's where the leverage lives.
+New Jersey drivers using Auto ACV against Bristol West recover an average of +$5,300.
+Bristol West opens with Mitchell WorkCenter Total Loss at 6–9 days — that first offer is the negotiation anchor, not the ceiling.

 How Bristol West undervalues claims